choeffer/360pibot/docs/install.rst

 .. note::

-    For later using the installed module, the virtual environment has to be activated each time, because the pigpio package is installed inside and is not callable from the global Python 3 environment.
+    For later using the installed module, the virtual environment has to be activated, because the pigpio package is installed inside and is not callable from the global Python 3 environment.

 Without a virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^